Morgan Dempsey Capital Management LLC Sells 2,457 Shares of Kimberly-Clark Co. (NYSE:KMB)

-Morgan Dempsey Capital Management LLC decreased its position in Kimberly-Clark Co.
-(NYSE:KMB) by 5.0% during the 3rd quarter, according to its most recent disclosure with the SEC.
-The fund owned 46,501 shares of the company’s stock after selling 2,457 shares during the period.
-Morgan Dempsey Capital Management LLC’s holdings in Kimberly-Clark were worth $6,159,000 as of its most recent SEC filing.
+Morgan Dempsey Capital Management LLC decreased its position in shares of Kimberly-Clark Co.
+(NYSE:KMB) by 5.0% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 46,501 shares of the company’s stock after selling 2,457 shares during the quarter.
+Morgan Dempsey Capital Management LLC’s holdings in Kimberly-Clark were worth $6,159,000 at the end of the most recent quarter.

-Several other institutional investors have also recently modified their holdings of the company.
-OLD Mission Capital LLC purchased a new position in Kimberly-Clark during the third quarter valued at $5,671,000.
-Teacher Retirement System of Texas lifted its position in Kimberly-Clark by 56.4% during the second quarter.
-Teacher Retirement System of Texas now owns 70,071 shares of the company’s stock valued at $9,374,000 after buying an additional 25,262 shares during the period.
-Capital Analysts LLC lifted its position in Kimberly-Clark by 12.6% during the second quarter.
-Capital Analysts LLC now owns 1,514 shares of the company’s stock valued at $203,000 after buying an additional 169 shares during the period.
-Platform Technology Partners purchased a new position in Kimberly-Clark during the second quarter valued at $586,000.
-Finally, American Century Companies Inc. raised its position in shares of Kimberly-Clark by 26.5% in the 2nd quarter.
-American Century Companies Inc. now owns 1,593,633 shares of the company’s stock worth $213,196,000 after purchasing an additional 334,201 shares during the last quarter.
+Several other hedge funds and other institutional investors also recently modified their holdings of the stock.
+Platform Technology Partners lifted its stake in shares of Kimberly-Clark by 2.3% during the 3rd quarter.
+Platform Technology Partners now owns 4,479 shares of the company’s stock worth $593,000 after purchasing an additional 100 shares during the last quarter.
+Chilton Capital Management LLC lifted its stake in shares of Kimberly-Clark by 22.9% during the 3rd quarter.
+Chilton Capital Management LLC now owns 5,048 shares of the company’s stock worth $669,000 after purchasing an additional 942 shares during the last quarter.
+Brighton Jones LLC lifted its stake in shares of Kimberly-Clark by 9.4% during the 3rd quarter.
+Brighton Jones LLC now owns 4,707 shares of the company’s stock worth $623,000 after purchasing an additional 403 shares during the last quarter.
+Toews Corp ADV purchased a new stake in shares of Kimberly-Clark during the 3rd quarter worth $411,000.
+Finally, First Personal Financial Services lifted its stake in shares of Kimberly-Clark by 104.1% during the 3rd quarter.
+First Personal Financial Services now owns 13,252 shares of the company’s stock worth $1,755,000 after purchasing an additional 6,758 shares during the last quarter.
 Hedge funds and other institutional investors own 71.03% of the company’s stock.

-KMB has been the subject of several recent analyst reports.
-The Goldman Sachs Group lowered their price target on Kimberly-Clark from $142.00 to $125.00 and set a “neutral” rating for the company in a research report on Monday, October 25th.
-Berenberg Bank lowered Kimberly-Clark from a “buy” rating to a “hold” rating and lowered their price target for the stock from $164.00 to $127.00 in a research report on Tuesday, October 26th.
-Deutsche Bank Aktiengesellschaft lowered their price target on Kimberly-Clark from $137.00 to $130.00 and set a “hold” rating for the company in a research report on Tuesday, October 26th.
-Wells Fargo & Company reduced their price objective on Kimberly-Clark from $140.00 to $137.00 and set an “equal weight” rating for the company in a report on Tuesday, October 26th.
-Finally, HSBC began coverage on Kimberly-Clark in a report on Thursday, September 9th.
-They issued a “hold” rating and a $131.00 price objective for the company.
-Three investment analysts have rated the stock with a sell rating, ten have given a hold rating and two have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Kimberly-Clark currently has an average rating of “Hold” and a consensus target price of $134.21.
+In other Kimberly-Clark news, insider Jeffrey P. Melucci sold 10,528 shares of the stock in a transaction on Wednesday, October 27th.
+The stock was sold at an average price of $133.61, for a total transaction of $1,406,646.08.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 0.47% of the company’s stock.

-Kimberly-Clark (NYSE:KMB) last posted its quarterly earnings results on Sunday, October 24th.
-The company reported $1.62 EPS for the quarter, missing the Zacks’ consensus estimate of $1.65 by ($0.03).
+Kimberly-Clark (NYSE:KMB) last released its quarterly earnings data on Sunday, October 24th.
+The company reported $1.62 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.65 by ($0.03).
+The business had revenue of $5.01 billion for the quarter, compared to analyst estimates of $4.96 billion.
 Kimberly-Clark had a return on equity of 289.87% and a net margin of 10.34%.
-The business had revenue of $5.01 billion during the quarter, compared to analysts’ expectations of $4.96 billion.
-During the same period in the prior year, the firm posted $1.72 earnings per share.
-The firm’s revenue for the quarter was up 7.0% on a year-over-year basis.
-Equities research analysts anticipate that Kimberly-Clark Co. will post 6.16 EPS for the current fiscal year.
+The company’s revenue was up 7.0% compared to the same quarter last year.
+During the same period in the prior year, the company posted $1.72 earnings per share.
+Analysts forecast that Kimberly-Clark Co. will post 6.16 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 4th.
-Stockholders of record on Friday, December 10th will be issued a dividend of $1.14 per share.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, January 4th.
+Investors of record on Friday, December 10th will be issued a $1.14 dividend.
+This represents a $4.56 dividend on an annualized basis and a dividend yield of 3.25%.
 The ex-dividend date of this dividend is Thursday, December 9th.
-This represents a $4.56 annualized dividend and a dividend yield of 3.25%.
-Kimberly-Clark’s dividend payout ratio (DPR) is 77.55%.
+Kimberly-Clark’s dividend payout ratio is currently 77.55%.

-In other news, insider Jeffrey P. Melucci sold 10,528 shares of the company’s stock in a transaction that occurred on Wednesday, October 27th.
-The stock was sold at an average price of $133.61, for a total transaction of $1,406,646.08.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-0.47% of the stock is owned by corporate insiders.

 Kimberly-Clark Corp. engages in the manufacture and marketing of products made from natural or synthetic fibers.
 It operates through the following segments: Personal Care, Consumer Tissue, and K-C Professional (KCP).
 The Personal Care segment offers disposable diapers, training and youth pants, swim pants, baby wipes, feminine and incontinence care products, and other related products.